top of page

 By Jorge Melo A bumpy lawn is more than an annoyance.
 It rattles your mower, scalps grass in some areas, and leaves others untouched.
 In Massachusetts, uneven lawns are common because the ground is constantly moving.
 Soil settles.
 Roots decay underground.
 Water follows the wrong path.
 Winter freeze-thaw cycles lift sections of turf and drop them back unevenly.
 Here is the honest answer upfront.
 The easiest way to level ground is to add loam and grass seed when low spots are

-Dec 26, 20256 min read
+Dec 26, 20257 min read

-When to Apply Pre-Emergent in Massachusetts
+When to Apply Pre-Emergent to your lawn in Massachusetts

 By Jorge Melo Timing pre-emergent the wrong way wastes money.
 Timing it right can save your entire lawn season.
 In Massachusetts, the margin for error is small.
 One warm week can flip soil temperatures fast, and once weeds start growing underground, it is already too late.
 The answer is not a date on the calendar, and it is not when crabgrass shows up.
 The answer is soil temperature and local signs that landscapers in our area actually trust.
 The short, correct answer is this